kachaaaa/Petstore-api-testing/README.md

 Description

 This project contains API testing for Swagger Petstore using Postman.
-It covers both positive and negative test scenarios for REST API endpoints.
+It includes both positive and negative test scenarios for REST API endpoints.

 Tools